Canon 2000D vs Nikon D70s

 It is notable that the 2000D offers wifi support, while the D70s does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the D70s has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D70s was succeeded by the Nikon D80.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 2000D vs Nikon D70s

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Nikon D70s?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 6MP) with a 100% higher linear resolution.

 - Better image quality: Scores substantially higher (21 points) in the DXO overall assessment.